-Quorum review is necessary for research involving risk of physical or psychological harm greater than that encountered in daily life or during routine examinations or tests; research involving deception, stress or manipulation also requires quorum review.
+Quorum review is necessary for research involving risk of physical or psychological harm greater than that encountered in daily life or during routine examinations or tests;.
 Any research that does not satisfy the requirements for exemption or expedited review will undergo quorum review.